amkram/parsimony/3_real_data_experiments/README.md

 The below tables summarize the results of each experiment we performed.

-# Approaches with 24-hour runtime restrictions (3.1-3.6)
+# Real Online / Real De Novo: Approaches with 24-hour runtime restrictions (3.1-3.6)
+These are the Real Online and Real De Novo experiments in the manuscript.
 The experiments in 3.1 to 3.6 test both *de novo* and online approaches to tree inference on 50 batches of ~5,000 samples each.
 The *de novo* approaches infer trees from 50 iterations of increasing size (adding a batch to the list of input samples on each iteration).
 On each of the 50 iterations of the online approaches, a single batch is added to the existing tree inferred in the previous iteration.
 These experiments were restricted to a 24-hour runtime, and parameters for programs were chosen with this in mind.

 **Notes on parameters for IQ-TREE 2 and FastTree 2**: